 Google launched Google Base in November 2005.
 The Houston Association of Realtors was one of the first industry associations to push members' listings to the service, in December 2006.

 "This is an interesting move by Google.
-We saw big changes in leadership last week with Eric (Schmidt), Larry (Page) and Sergey (Brin) shifting their focuses and positions," said Inman News columnist Tom Flanagan.
+We saw big leadership changes last week with Eric (Schmidt), Larry (Page) and Sergey (Brin) shifting their focuses and positions," said Inman News columnist Tom Flanagan.

 "I suspect more changes are coming.
 I'd really be surprised if Google completely retired real estate -- it's just too big for them to ignore!"